Industry sector · NAICS 44

 avg DART injury rate

-What the data says about this industry
+What the data says about Retail Trade

-Industry pages on PlainEmployers exist to answer one question that a single employer profile cannot: is what you are seeing at one company normal for its sector, or an outlier?
-Every figure below is computed from the same three federal datasets that power individual profiles, the Department of Labor H-1B disclosures, OSHA injury records, and state WARN Act notices, aggregated across every employer we map to this industry.
+For Retail Trade (NAICS 44), PlainEmployers answers the sector-level question a single employer profile cannot: is what you see at one company normal for this industry, or an outlier?
+The figures below aggregate DOL H-1B disclosures, OSHA injury records, and WARN notices across 18,501 mapped employers and 6,016 H-1B filings at a $145,000 median disclosed wage.
 Read the sector numbers first, then judge any one employer against them.

-Industry-level totals combine every employer record mapped to this sector, drawn from WARN Act notices and US Department of Labor filings.
-They are most useful for spotting trends and comparing sectors, and least useful for judging any single employer within the industry: a high sector total does not mean every firm is cutting jobs, and a low total does not rule out significant layoffs at individual companies.
-Where an employer spans multiple sectors it is assigned to its primary activity.
-Treat these aggregates as a starting point, then drill into the individual employer records and the source filings before drawing conclusions.
+Retail Trade totals combine every employer mapped to this primary activity: a high sector total does not mean Wal-Mart Associates, INC. or its peers are cutting jobs, and a low total does not rule out layoffs at individual firms.
+Multi-sector companies are counted once under their primary NAICS.
+Treat these aggregates as the starting yardstick, then drill into the individual employer records and source filings before drawing conclusions.

 Top employers in Retail Trade